QualiSystems/cloudshell-standards/Documentation/SDN_controller_standard.md

 - The attribute rules are as follows - all attributes which are user input should have the rule "Configuration" enabled, all attributes which aren't user input should have the rules "Settings" and "Available For Abstract Resources" enabled.
 - It is possible to customize the attribute rules selection after importing the Shell to CloudShell.
 - Attributes shouldn’t be removed.
-- Custom attributes should be added only to the root level model.
+- Custom attributes can be added to any resource level.
 - All attributes are of type String unless mentioned otherwise
 - Attributes associated with the family level can't be changed in the shelldefinition.yaml of the shell and are commonly used in abstract resources.